eyenx/blog/src/_posts/2020-05-02-using-named-scratchpads-with-xmonad.md

 ## Terminals and their WM_CLASS

-As you can see from my gif, the terminal I am using is URxvt.
-All of my terminals will have the Classname `URxvt` so it seems impossible to get a Namedscratchpad working with terminal running a specific application (a.e.
-Taskwarrior).
+As you can see from my [gif](/img/p/20200502_1.gif), the terminal I am using is URxvt.
+All of my terminals will have the Classname `URxvt` so it seems impossible to get a named scratchpad working with a terminal running a specific application (a.e.
+Taskwarrior), because all `URxvt`terminals will have the same `WM_CLASS`.

 This is where the `-name` parameter comes into play.
-Thanks to this additional parameter a specific name get's set as `WM_CLASS` and I can use it to identify my scratchpads.
+Thanks to this additional parameter a specific name get's set as additional `WM_CLASS` and I can use it to identify my scratchpads.

 ## W.RationalRect?

-At last you should make use of `XMonad.StackSet.RationalRect`:
+At last you should consider making usage of `XMonad.StackSet.RationalRect`:

 ```haskell
 import XMonad.StackSet as W